satifyy/DatabasesProject/flask_app/README.md

 The app is organized into focused pages so new users can follow the exact workflow from the project spec:

-1. **Manage Degrees** – create BA/BS/MS/Ph.D./Cert programs, attach catalog courses, mark core requirements, and map objectives per course.
+1. **Manage Degrees** – create BA/BS/MS/Ph.D./Cert programs, attach catalog courses, mark core requirements, and map objectives per course (the Degree–Course–Objective mapping lives entirely here).
 2. **Manage Courses** – maintain the course catalog and instructor directory.
 3. **Manage Objectives** – define learning objectives (120-char titles with unique constraint).
 4. **Manage Semesters & Sections** – add semesters, then create sections with 3-digit section numbers, instructor assignments, and enrollment counts.
-5. **Associate Courses with Objectives** – link any course to the objectives it supports (independent of degree logic).
-6. **Enter/Review Evaluations** – pick a degree, semester, and instructor to see each section’s required objectives, enter assessment data, and view the “X / Y evaluated (Z%)” summary plus missing codes.
+5. **Enter/Review Evaluations** – pick a degree, semester, and instructor to see each section’s required objectives, enter assessment data, view the “X / Y evaluated (Z%)” summary plus missing codes, and copy an evaluation from one degree to another when courses/objectives overlap.
-7. **Run Queries / Reports** – execute the required SQL-driven reports:
+6. **Run Queries / Reports** – execute the required SQL-driven reports:
    - degree-specific course/objective/section listings,
    - degree objective → courses lookup,
    - course and instructor history within a semester range,